pimoroni/breakout-garden/examples/spirit-level/README.md

 # Spirit level example

-This examples emulates a circular spirit level, using the LCD to draw the spirit level and the accelerometer to detect orientation.
+This examples emulates a circular spirit level, using the LCD to draw the spirit level and the 3DoF motion sensor to detect orientation.

 ## Pre-requisites